benchopt/benchopt/doc/tutorials/tutorial_understanding_building_benchmark.rst

     - *Ordinary Least Squares* tells us which loss is minimized, and the hyperparameters are written in bracket.
     - *GD* is a line indicating the progress of algorithm GD for this problem (Simulated dataset, OLS loss).
 Again its hyperparameters are written in brackets (here the stepsize value).

-Once the benchmark has been run, a pop-up window should open in your default navigator.
+Once the benchmark has been run, a window should open in your default navigator.
 This provides a visualization of the results of the run, which is useful to immediately observe, comment and share the results.
 After running the template benchmark, we can observe the convergence plots of GD with the two different stepsize choices, for two different simulated dataset.
 The convergence plots can be made log-log for easier reading.